Aliases for STRADA Gene

 GeneCards Summary for STRADA Gene

 STRADA (STE20-Related Kinase Adaptor Alpha) is a Protein Coding gene.
 Diseases associated with STRADA include polyhydramnios, megalencephaly, and symptomatic epilepsy and polyhydramnios.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include protein serine/threonine kinase activity and kinase binding.
+Among its related pathways are Signaling by GPCR and mTOR signalling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is OXSR1.

 UniProtKB/Swiss-Prot for STRADA Gene

 Pseudokinase which, in complex with CAB39/MO25 (CAB39/MO25alpha or CAB39L/MO25beta), binds to and activates STK11/LKB1.
 Adopts a closed conformation typical of active protein kinases and binds STK11/LKB1 as a pseudosubstrate, promoting conformational change of STK11/LKB1 in an active conformation.